Published on 8 November, 2019 and Updated on 25 August, 2020

 Because this test is only looking for the presence of male chromosomes, it is accurate with a much smaller fetal fraction than the typical NIPT, which is screening for overall chromosomal abnormalities and needs to tease out the difference between mom’s chromosomes and baby’s.
 This means the DNA-based gender test can be taken as early as 8 weeks into pregnancy with a simple blood sample.

-Additionally, with SneakPeek, you can have your results within 72 hours.
+Additionally, with SneakPeek, you can have your results within days after ordering.
 That way, you don’t have to wait any extra time before knowing your baby’s gender.
 And prices are significantly cheaper than an NIPT ordered by a physician—only $79.99.

 Don’t Ditch the Physician-Based Tests